Synesso/scala-stellar-sdk/src/main/paradox/sources.md

 ### Ledgers

-@scaladoc[Ledgers](stellar.sdk.resp.LedgerResp) represent the state of the network at any time.
+@apidoc[LedgerResp]s represent the state of the network at any time.
 They are created sequentially as the state of the network changes.

 @@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #ledger_source_examples }